smaht-dac/submitr/docs/source/uploading_files.rst

 Resuming Uploads
 ================
 When using ``submit-metadata-bundle`` you can choose `not` to upload any referenced files when prompted.
-In this case, you will probably want to manually upload them subsequently;
+In this case, you will probably want to manually upload them subsequently; or you may want to `update` a previously uploaded file.
-you can do this using the ``resume-uploads`` command.
+You can do this using the ``resume-uploads`` command.

 You can resume execution with the upload part by doing::